 Oh my gosh, you’re thinking of eloping in Yosemite!
 How rad!
 I’m hopelessly biased (oh do I love Yosemite) but it’s super easy to see why.
 A world heritage site, Yosemite is an absolutely stunning place for an elopement; it’s basically the crown jewel of the Sierra Nevadas mountains in California.
-The entire park is full of iconic views; from Yosemite Valley El Capitan’s granite wall vaulting towards the sky to Half-Dome’s formidable face looking down on the valley below.
-It’s home to countless waterfalls, towering Sequoias, alpine meadows, abundant wildlife, mind-blowing vistas, and some of the prettiest light I’ve ever seen.
-The valley is iconic- but there is much to this park beyond the valley floor.
-Yosemite is HUGE.
-And amazing.
+And as epic as these photos look, there is *nothing* like being there in person.
+The sheer size of El Capitan’s granite wall vaulting towards the sky to Half-Dome’s formidable face looking down on the valley below.
+The tiny lights of climbers on the valley walls at night, like a constellation fell out of the sky.
+The rushing sound of the Merced River and thundering waterfalls.
+Towering Sequoias, alpine meadows, abundant wildlife, mind-blowing vistas, and some of the prettiest light I’ve ever seen.

 There are a lot of things to consider if you want to elope in Yosemite because there are a lot of moving parts.
-Yosemite has become quite a popular elopement destination in the last few years, and it’s no wonder why (just look at those views).
+Yosemite has become quite a popular elopement destination in the last few years, and it’s no wonder why (just look at those views- they are even better in person).
 It’s stunning- one of the most beautiful spots in our country (in my humble opinion).
 So while this guide will very much sing Yosemite’s praises, it will also be super realistic about what to expect and how to best plan an absolute dream elopement in Yosemite.